Note: This article contains some acronyms, if you are unfamiliar with any just refer to our Glossary

 In our explanation above, we talked about one megawatt-hour (1 MW/h) of energy saved = 0.8 VEECs.
 The important point to note here is the energy saved.
 VEECs are based on the amount of Solar Energy you produce which is consumed on-site.
 That is the solar energy production that does not get exported.
 The greater the proportion of energy consumed on-site, and the lower the export, the more Solar VEECs you are eligible to create.

 Project-based activities – Measurement and Verification

-Previously, most efficiency projects created VEECs using a set of predetermined savings values called ‘Deemed’.
+Previously, most efficiency projects created VEECs using a set of predetermined savings values known as a ‘deemed’ methodology.
 Solar VEECs are also created based using a different measurement technique.
 For solar, project-based activities are used, specifically a method called ‘Measurement and Verification (M&V)’.
 This type of measurement was set up to help businesses access incentives for large and custom projects.

 By using industry-proven M&V techniques, the energy savings can be calculated by comparing a baseline energy model pre-installation with the actual energy use post-installation (Figure 2).
 Emissions reductions and incentives are accurately calculated based on the difference in consumption and this allows for businesses to claim incentives for their solar installation.

 The trick with creating this energy model is finding the right variable that explains how much energy the site uses.
 For example, a factory may have large fluctuations of energy usage that do not seem to link with anything specific.
 However, if we look at all the variables e.g. production, day of the week, which lines are running, season, etc, we then link the energy spike/s with the main variable/s causing them and create our energy model.

 9.9 Years Cash Upfront – Forward Creation